Luis-Martinez1/Luis-Martinez1/README.md

 ### Hi there 👋
 ### My name is Luis
-Student at Codeup
+Currently a student at Codeup

-🔭 I’m currently working on Python
+🔭 I’m currently working on Python applications

 🌱 I’m currently learning Data Science